fornwall/wgpu-game-of-life/README.md

 <p align="center"><picture><img src="https://wgpu-game-of-life.fornwall.net/static/screenshot.png" width="400"/></picture></p>

 It's based on [WebGPU Samples](https://webgpu.github.io/webgpu-samples/samples/gameOfLife), ported to rust and `wgpu` (with the help of [Learn Wgpu](https://sotrh.github.io/learn-wgpu/)) and having some additional features for demonstration purposes.
+It uses [winit](https://github.com/rust-windowing/winit) for cross-platform windowing functionality.

 See the online version in a WebGPU capable browser at https://wgpu-game-of-life.fornwall.net or run a checkout locally using `cargo run`.